Instruktsiya po vyzhivaniyu: Legacy

 In 2008, shortly before his death, Letov answered a fan's question on the GrOb website, saying the album would never be reissued, stating "there is no such album".
+This was partly due to his conflict with Roman Neumoev in the late 1990s and 2000s.
 However, his widow Natalia Chumakova remastered the album in late 2011.
 The remaster was reissued on double vinyl in 2013 by Neuro Empire.

 The remaster was also remixed: changes include a missing stick hit from the beginning of "Nepreryvnyy suitsid" (track 1) being restored, the fade out of the final chord in "Moya severnaya strana" having some laughter from Letov added, the feedback in the beginning of "Rodina-Smert'" starting up straight away instead of fading in and "Khuy" being slower (presumably the original speed of the song) and ending slightly differently.

 5 bonus tracks were also included, among them being the original Yegor i Opizdenevshiye version of "Krasny smekh", recorded in 1990 and released on vinyl and CD on BSA, but being left off the 2006 CD reissue of Pryg-skok for the same copyright reasons precluding this album's reissue.
 The original version on the album was faded out, however this version had the natural ending of the song.
 The version of "Nepreryvnyy suitsid" recorded for Pryg-skok under the title "Pro malinovuyu devochku" was not included, however it would be on the CD release of the remaster three years later.

 Zhevtun, who substituted for Letov on two tracks due to the similarity between their voices, participated in GrOb's 35th anniversary reunion tour in 2019 as lead vocalist and guitarist.